This post was originally published in June, 2019. Last updated: December 14, 2020.

 There are 3 structured data formats: JSON-LD, RDFa, and Microdata.
 Google prefers and recommends using JSON-LD for structured data.

 There are 2 structured data schemas (or vocabularies): data-vocabulary.org and schema.org.
-Data-vocabulary.org is outdated and, as of April 6, 2020, it will no longer be eligible for rich results features.
+Data-vocabulary.org is outdated and is not eligible for rich results features.
 Thus, if you’re using data-vocabulary.org markup, you must replace it with schema.org markup.

 Structured data markup (or schema.org markup) consists of data types and properties arranged in hierarchical order.
 In Shopify, it is recommended that you add structured data to your homepage, product pages, collection pages, blog page, and article pages.
 Here is a brief overview of the data types and properties you should add to each of these pages: